statsd/statsd/docs/metric_types.md

 Note:

-This implies you can't explicitly set a gauge to a negative number without first setting it to zero.
+If you want to set a gauge to a negative number, please follow this format.

+	gaugor:(-10)|g

+In this case StatsD will take the negative number as the new value.

 Sets
 ----